-Click on the case name to review domestic violence, ADVO and AVO case studies in which O’Brien Criminal and Civil Solicitors have acted in.
+Click on the case name to ADVO/AVO and domestic violence case studies in which O’Brien Criminal and Civil Solicitors have acted in.
 See the results we have achieved and what our clients have said about us.

 AVOs / ADVOs

 AB – Client found not guilty to assaulting police, and given a good behaviour bond for breaching her ADVO

 AB was under an ADVO that prohibited her from visiting the house of her family.
 When police found her there, they tried to restrain her, but she struggled against them and ended up scratching the skin of several police officers.
 She was charged with breaching the ADVO and four counts of assaulting a police officer in the execution of duty.

 We represented AB in her Local Court hearing where the defence submitted that the police were not acting properly whilst executing their duty.
 This argument was successful and AB was found not guilty to the 4 assault charges.

 In relation to the ADVO charge, she pleaded guilty and was sentenced to a section 9 supervised good behaviour bond.